cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

+# IDA/World Bank Loan Analysis using SQL
 <img src="/images/MA Ed Cover.jpg?raw=true"/>

+# Who Gets the Money?

+I used data from the International Development Association (IDA).
+Their credits are public and publicly guaranteed debt extended by the World Bank Group.
+The IDA provides development credits, grants and guarantees to its recipient member countries to help meet their development needs.

 > “Education is the key to unlocking the world, a passport to freedom.” ― Oprah Winfrey